slcs-jsc/mptrac/README.md

 ### Prerequisites

 This documentation describes the installation of MPTRAC on a Linux system.
 A number of standard tools (gcc, git, make) and software libraries are needed to install MPTRAC.
 The [GNU Scientific Library](https://www.gnu.org/software/gsl) is required for numerical calculations and the [Unidata netCDF library](http://www.unidata.ucar.edu/software/netcdf) is needed for file-I/O. Copies of these libraries are provided in the MPTRAC git repository.
+The graphing utility [gnuplot](http://www.gnuplot.info) is recommend for visualization.

 Start by downloading the MPTRAC source code from the git repository: